 6. Winging how you introduce yourself

-When meeting someone new, you largely control the initial information they learn about you.
-Introducing yourself without any thought or practice wastes the opportunity to make a memorable and informative impression on a new contact.
+When meeting someone new, whether online or in-person, you largely control the initial information they learn about you.
+Introducing yourself without any thought or practice wastes the opportunity to make a great impression on a new contact.
 Don’t sell yourself short by sharing your title and company name alone; these are details of a larger picture.
 On the other hand, don’t ramble on about yourself either, which dilutes your intended message and doesn’t make a great impression.

 Identify key points about who you are, what you do and what makes you unique.
 Practice so you sound confident, conversational and friendly (not robotic and rehearsed).

 If at an in-person event and you hit it off with someone and feel like you could speak with them for hours, don’t.
 Be cognizant of the amount of time you spend doing so because even if the other person appears 110% engaged in the conversation, after a while, it may be out of politeness.
 They most likely want to meet others before the event is over (and you should too).

 When you meet a great new contact, after a brief chat, exchange contact information and make plans to continue the conversation at another time.

 When talking to others in person, you communicate a lot more than you realize through nonverbal cues.
 When you want to talk to someone, you naturally convey open and engaged body language.
 If the person is not someone you’re connecting with, however, be mindful of your presence.
 If you have a closed off stance and avoid direct eye contact (gazing around the room for “someone better” to talk to instead), this can make a bad impression and even insult the other person.

 While you don’t have to develop a relationship with everyone you meet, you can still engage and chat briefly before politely moving on to someone else.

 9. Flaking on promises made